At a Glance

 - Company: Join a well-established not-for-profit focused on delivering high-quality services.

-- Benefits: Enjoy hybrid working, private healthcare, 25 days holiday, and CIPS study support.
+- Benefits: Enjoy hybrid working, private healthcare, and 25 days holiday plus bank holidays.

-- Why this job: Be part of a mission-driven team while developing your procurement skills in a supportive environment.
+- Why this job: Be part of a proactive team making a real impact while developing your procurement skills.

-- Qualifications: Experience in tendering and strong knowledge of procurement processes are essential.
+- Qualifications: Experience in tendering and strong knowledge of procurement processes required.

 The predicted salary is between 28000 - 39000 £ per year.